KOKOU Travel philosophy

 You follow a street just because it feels right.

-In Japanese, it’s often translated as “solitude,” but that misses something important.
+The name KOKOU (孤高) in Japanese, it’s often translated as “solitude,” but that misses something important.

 KOKOU is not about being alone because you have to be.

-It’s choosing to be alone
+It’s choosing to be alone.

-because you want to see things clearly, on your own terms.
+Because you want to see and feel things clearly

-but to experience more deeply.
+to experience things more deeply.

 It’s quite simple.